Harrison-School/Lift-and-Drag-Simulator-for-Aircraft-Wings/README.md

 Summary:
 - Velocity has a strong effect on both lift and drag
-- Higher lift comes at the cost of increased drag
+- Higher lift comes at the cost of increased drag, and may not always be optimal for maximum aerodynamics
+- An airplane can very well fly "too high"

+Real-World Connection:
+This simulation allows engineers to view the relationship between lift and drag.
+It bridges the gap between theoretical forces and expensive wind tunnels by allowing us to see real physics through code.